 Project Overview

-Prior to the fall semester of 2017, the A. Alfred Taubman College of Architecture and Urban Planning at the University of Michigan shared a facility with the Penny W. Stamps School of Art and Design.
-Because Stamps occupied the portion of the building that fronted Bonisteel Boulevard, Taubman was concealed behind a courtyard.
-While the two academic institutions would still share a facility, the new A. Alfred Taubman Wing would be positioned to physically link the college to a major campus artery.
-Designed to increase visibility, this new appendage now functions as a new front door for the College of Architecture and Urban Planning.
+Before the fall semester of 2017, the A. Alfred Taubman College of Architecture and Urban Planning at the University of Michigan was tucked behind a courtyard, largely hidden from view as it shared a facility with the Penny W. Stamps School of Art and Design.
+With Stamps occupying the portion of the building fronting Bonisteel Boulevard, Taubman lacked a distinct presence on campus.
+The new A. Alfred Taubman Wing changed that, physically linking the college to a major campus artery and creating a highly visible front door for the College of Architecture and Urban Planning.

 A. Alfred Taubman